-The 2019 residency takes place during the winter quarter from January 7 – March 31, but Residents may extend their appointment through the spring quarter which ends June 30.
-Each Resident receives a part-time UCLA appointment, a $7,500 stipend, and may receive up to $2,500 in research support through expense reimbursement (e.g., to host workshops with UCLA students and community residents, to hire a UCLA research assistant, etc.).
-In addition, the Residents receive office space at the Luskin School of Public Affairs, paid parking and campus access to UCLA Library research facilities.
+The 2020 residency will take place from January – May 2020.
+Each Activist will receive a part-time UCLA appointment, a $7,500 stipend, and may receive up to $2,500 in research support through expense reimbursement (e.g., to host workshops with UCLA students and community residents, to hire a UCLA research assistant, etc.).
+In addition, the Activists will receive office space at the UCLA Luskin School of Public Affairs, and paid parking.
 This residency does not include benefits.
-Two fellows for the UCLA Activist-in-Residence program are selected: one for the UCLA Asian American Studies Center and one for the Institute on Inequality and Democracy.
-Interested individuals may apply for only one of the following fellowships:

-• The Institute on Inequality and Democracy: This fellowship is funded by the James Irvine Foundation established to bring scholar-activists to the Institute who will undertake social movement research and pedagogy directly concerned with equity at the urban scale—preferably in one or more of the following themes: Housing Justice in Unequal Cities; Debt and Predatory Financialization; Policing and Incarceration; and Decolonizing the University.
-The fellowship requires activist fellow to have student engagement through workshops, class visits, public events, and/or community meetings or field research.
+• The Institute on Inequality and Democracy: This residency is funded by the James Irvine Foundation established to bring scholar-activists to the Institute who will undertake social movement research and pedagogy directly concerned with equity at the urban scale—preferably in one or more of the following themes: Housing Justice in Unequal Cities; Debt and Predatory Financialization; Policing and Incarceration; Decolonizing the University.
+This residency is required to have student engagement through workshops, class visits, public events, and/or community meetings or field research.
 Institute staff will be available to assist.

-• The UCLA Asian American Studies Center: This fellowship is made possible through the Yuji Ichioka and Emma Gee Endowment in Social Justice and Immigration Studies.
+• The UCLA Asian American Studies Center: This residency is made possible through the Yuji Ichioka and Emma Gee Endowment in Social Justice and Immigration Studies.
 The Activist will work on a project of their choice that addresses social inequality in Asian American and Pacific Islander communities.
 The selection committee will give preference to those whose work is connected to a movement, campaign, or organization.
 Applicants are also encouraged to participate in a variety of events, such as presentations, class visits, workshops, panels, activist projects, video projects, and Center meetings.

 Interested applicants must:

-• Currently work full-time or have recently held a senior leadership position at a community organization or government agency that works with underserved low-income, immigrant, and/or communities of color.
+• Currently work full-time or have recently held a leadership position at a community organization or government agency that works with underserved low-income, immigrant, and/or communities of color

-• Present a clearly articulated statement about what the Resident hopes to gain from the fellowship and what issues s/he plans to explore.
-For example, how resources would be used for reflection and renewal, in addition to working on and addressing a complex challenge in her/his field.
+• Present a clearly articulated statement about what the applicant hopes to gain from the residency and what issues s/he/they plans to explore.
+For example, how resources would be used for reflection and renewal, in addition to working on and addressing a complex challenge in her/his/their field